Archive for the ‘Driver Info’ Category

 Famous Highways in the US

 We are all in our little corner of the world.
-It is easy to forget all the people, places, culture, and scenery that exists out in the world, let alone the US.
-While some may choose planes to get from destination to destination, others prefer the wide-open-roads.
+It is easy to forget all the people, places, culture, and scenery that exist out in the world, let alone the US.
+While some may choose planes to get from destination to destination, others prefer the wide, open roads.
 And for those people, they may want to bring their attention here.
-There are interstate highways, US numbered highways, state highways, country highways.
-Below are the top six famous highways not to miss, whether it’s a family road trip vacation, a trucker’s map of the must have routes to deliver their loads, or a time to be alone and soak in all the quiet.
+There are interstate highways, US-numbered highways, state highways, and country highways.
+Below are the top six famous highways not to miss, whether it’s a family road trip vacation, a trucker’s map of the must-have routes to deliver their loads, or a time to be alone and soak in all the quiet.
 Get ready to start planning!

 Regional, OTR, or Vocational Trucking: What’s Right for You